Barrett recusal on potential 2020 election litigation would cause ‘constitutional crisis,’ Cruz says

 Judge Amy Coney Barrett shouldn’t recuse herself from any potential election litigation, despite requests from Senate Democrats, Sen. Ted Cruz said Tuesday.

-He said not having a full court could lead to a “constitutional crisis.”
+Mr. Cruz said not having a full court could lead to a “constitutional crisis.”

 “The entire reason the Senate should act and act promptly to confirm a ninth justice is so that the Supreme Court can resolve any cases that arise in the wake of the election.
-This election is a closely contested election,” Mr. Cruz, Texas Republican, said after meeting with Judge Barrett on Capitol Hill.
+This election is a closely contested election,” the Texas Republican said after meeting with Judge Barrett on Capitol Hill.

 “If we see multiple cases of challenging the election, if the court were to have only eight justices… a 4-4 court can’t decide anything,” he added.